bblfish/akka.http.model.Uri/README.md

 To test the speed of the parsing you can try the file [links.zip](https://code.google.com/p/whalebot/downloads/detail?name=links.zip) which unzipped is 9.1MB and contains 226783 URLs .
 On my MacBookPro Retina this takes

- * 37 seconds to parse in Chrome 36.0.1985.97 beta using the akka Uri library ported to ScalaJS
+ * 37 seconds to parse in Chrome 36.0.1985.97 beta using the akka Uri library ported to ScalaJS with Scala-JS 0.5.2 but only 26.5 seconds with [Scala-JS 0.5.3](http://www.scala-js.org/news/2014/07/30/announcing-scalajs-0.5.3/)
  * 1.453 seconds to parse in the original Akka Uri library on a JVM
  * 4.226 seconds using the [node.js Url library](https://github.com/bblfish/node.scalajs) wrapped in ScalaJS  in Chrome 36..
- * 4.4 secons to parse using the node.js Url library running in node itself
+ * 4.4 seconds to parse using the node.js Url library running in node itself

 This suggests that parsing and canonicalisation of URLs should be done on the server, which should as much as possible send zipped and canonicalised [n-triples](http://www.w3.org/TR/n-triples/) files to the client.
 The client should then do as little as possible URI analysis - perhaps not more than removing #fragments.
 The client should stick as much as possible to simple string comparison.